 - Batman Gambit: In the climax, after their initial plan falls apart, Dick confronts the CEO and demands that he sign a blank check.
 Knowing that Dick's threats are empty, he mockingly cuts him a check for $100 and leaves.
 But Dick reveals to Jane that he planned the whole thing: now that he has the CEO's signature, so she (an art major in college) can forge it.

-- Black and Grey Morality: More justified here as Dick, Jane and many of the Globodyne employees put their shares in the company.
-Thanks to the CEO's actions and the recessions of jobs, most of his employees were force into crime just to survive.
+- Black-and-Grey Morality: More justified here as Dick, Jane and many of the Globodyne employees put their shares in the company.
+Thanks to the CEO's actions and the recessions of jobs, most of his employees were forced into crime just to survive.

-- Contrived Coincidence: When Dick is mistaken for a Latino (due to a buised jaw giving him a weird sounding accent) he claims he can prove he isn't to the police and tries to call home.
+- Contrived Coincidence: When Dick is mistaken for a Latino (due to a heavy suntan and a bruised jaw giving him a weird sounding accent) he claims he can prove he isn't to the police and tries to call home.
 Unfortunately, his son, who was being taught Spanish by their housekeeper, answers "Hola" into the phone.

 - Corrupt Corporate Executive: Even moreso then the original, Jack just screams this after the company tanks.

-- Humiliation Conga: To Dick after the Globedyne company collapses.
+- Humiliation Conga: To Dick after the Globodyne company collapses.